melikeburcu/hello-world/README.md

 # hello-world
 my first project
-Thi is made for to understand what is going on.
+This is made for to understand what is going on.